dwoodjr/drexel-courses/GMAP 395/Module 2/GMAP 395 - ASN 2 - Brief.md

 > [!info] Assignment Overview
 > In this assignment, students will:
 >
-> 1. Develop custom shaders and materials for the procedural game asset created in ***Assignment 1***.
+> 1. Develop custom shaders and materials for the procedural game asset and lighting created in ***Assignment 1***.
 > 2. Use Unity's Shader Graph or a similar node-based tool to create dynamic, real-time effects (must be displayed in Unity).
-> 3. Ensure shaders and materials enhance the asset’s presentation, aligning with the class theme: _Something from the Void_.
+> 3. Ensure shaders and materials enhance the asset’s presentation, aligning with the chosen project concept and class theme: _So What About Tomorrow?_.
 > 4. Present the final shaders in a Unity scene and document the process in a README file.

 ---